DavidButterfield/MTE/README.md

-   These files make up the source for MTE.  "make all" compiles the source into libmte.a and libmte.so.  "make install" does that and then copies the libraries into /lib, also copying the header files into /usr/include (permission required on the destination directories for install to succeed)
+   These files make up the source for MTE.  "make all" compiles the source into libmte.a and libmte.so.  "make install" does that and then copies the libraries into /lib, also copying the header files into /usr/include (permission required on the destination directories for install to succeed).